acetylen/boring.nvim/README.md

 It's cterm-only by choice, but can be easily modified into a true colour theme if you so desire.
 I don't.

-There are no officially supported plugins, but a lot of commented-out groups that you can use to add support.
+There are no officially supported plugins, but most tend to work anyway.

 The theme is developed for a light background, so changing the accent colour may be needed if you use a dark background.